Nero d’Avola – versatile, balanced, full of flavour

-In contrast to white Sicilian varieties, where there are a good clutch of native options, for reds really there are two major local varieties, Nero d’Avola and Nerello Mascalese.
+In contrast to white Sicilian varieties, where there are a good clutch of native options, for quality reds really there are two major local varieties, Nero d’Avola and Nerello Mascalese.
 As recently as the beginning of this century we might have said there was only Nero d’Avola but that has now been joined by Etna’s great (or potentially great) Nerello.
-Of course there are other important cultivars, especially Frappato and Perricone, but you couldn’t call them major.
+Of course, there are other important cultivars, especially Frappato and Perricone, but you couldn’t call them major.
 And above all, in the red camp, the importance of international varieties is hugely important.
 Even so, Nero d’Avola still leads the way.
 As you can see in the chart below it towers over all the other varieties but is followed by three well-known, international, cultivars, Syrah, Cabernet Sauvignon and Merlot.
 Nerello Mascalese is the final variety to be widely planted.

 Fazio, Torri dei Venti, Erice DOC, 2014, 13.5% at €10 a bottle on the shelf is a very good example of a high-quality, good value wine.
 Deep ruby in colour, complex aromatics with red to black cherry fruit with additional herbal and even balsamic notes, firm but ripe tannins and very good length.
-The freshness and the aromatics of Nero d’Avola are preserved by careful selection of ripe fruit and a relatively low fermentation temperature.
+The freshness and the aromatics of Nero d’Avola are preserved by careful selection of ripe fruit and relatively low fermentation temperature.
 Ageing is 4-6 months in large format oak.

 Donnafugata, Sherezade, Sicilia DOC, 2015, 13%, does a similarly good job with its sour plum fruit, spice and light tannic structure.
 Highly drinkable.
 8 days of maceration at 24-26°C, short ageing in stainless steel, bottled …. open and drink!